 When it comes to long-term disability payments, there are a lot of frequently asked questions, one of which is whether long-term disability payments are tax-deductible.

 Take a look below to help understand just what aspects of long-term disability premiums and payments are or are not tax deductible.

 Are Long-Term Disability Payments Taxable?

 The answer to this question depends.
 In some cases, long-term disability payments are taxable.
 In other cases, they are not.

 For example, if you have your own disability insurance policy and you make the payments, any payments you receive from long-term disability insurance are not taxable.
 Likewise, if your policy was obtained through your employment but you pay all of the premiums, then your monthly benefits are not taxable income.

 However, if the employer makes the payments for long-term disability insurance, then long-term disability payments may be taxable.
 This depends on how the payments were handled by your employer.

 If all employees have their payments made by the employer, and the sum of those payments is counted toward your taxable income, then payments made to you if you go on long-term disability will not be taxed.

 If, however, the payments made into long-term disability by your employer are not counted as taxable income, then you any payments made to you if you go on long-term disability will be taxable.

-If you have been injured or disabled and are seeking compensation or insurance coverage, consider Sean Giovannetti.
-Sean is a personal injury lawyer with extensive experience, including over ten years representing insurance companies.
-For more information, please contact us today.
+If you have been injured or disabled and are seeking compensation or insurance coverage, consider our personal injury lawyers with extensive experience, For more information, please contact us today.